-Similarly, Allied Telesis has taken the approach of delivering LAN switching capacity in a manner that allows for gradual increments.
-With a very affordable entry cost for standalone Gigabit switches, further Gigabit, 10 Gigabit, 40 Gigabit and 100 Gigabit switching capacity can be gradually added by integrating new units into virtual chassis stacks.
-As older models are retired from core switching roles, they can continue to be used in access or edge roles.
-At no point do you need to make a big investment into a single large chassistype switching unit that has no migration path when its useful life in the core is over.
+Similarly, Allied Telesis have taken the approach of delivering LAN switching capacity in a manner that allows for gradual increments.
+With a very affordable entry cost for standalone gigabit switches, further gigabit and 10-gigabit switching capacity can be gradual added by integrating new units into virtual chassis stacks.
+As older models are retired out of core switching roles, they can continue to be used in access or edge roles.
+At no point do you need to make a big investment into a single large chassis type switching unit that has no migration path when its useful life in the core is over.

 Moreover, building core switching capacity from discrete units provides flexibility as business needs change.
-Individual units of switching capacity can be moved to where they are needed, rather than having to remain concentrated in a monolithic core.
+Individual units of switching capacity can be moved to where there are needed, rather than having to remain concentrated in a monolithic core.